Early years and childcare

 All providers of early years education, such as day nurseries, pre-schools, playgroups and registered childminders, are required to follow the special educational needs and disability code of practice 0-25 years.

 They must have arrangements in place to identify and assess children with SEND and they should publish a Local Offer explaining how they do this.
-We have produced a set of minimum standards that they should be meeting.

 Early years settings have a duty to: